antonmashko/taskq/readme.md

 More examples [here](example)

 ## Persistence and Queues
 By default TaskQ stores all tasks in memory using [ConcurrencyQueue](https://pkg.go.dev/github.com/antonmashko/taskq#ConcurrentQueue).
-For creating custom queue you need to implement interface [Queue](https://pkg.go.dev/github.com/antonmashko/taskq#Queue) and pass it as argument on creating [NewWithQueue](https://pkg.go.dev/github.com/antonmashko/taskq#NewWithQueue) or [PoolWithQueue](https://pkg.go.dev/github.com/antonmashko/taskq#PoolWithQueue).
+For creating custom queue you need to implement interface [Queue](https://pkg.go.dev/github.com/antonmashko/taskq#Queue) and pass it as argument on creating [NewWithQueue](https://pkg.go.dev/github.com/antonmashko/taskq#NewWithQueue).
 See [example](example/redis-custom-queue) of how to adapt redis queue into TaskQ

 ## Task Events